-Both of these designs were manufactured by the MakerBot 3D printer in Morris library.
-However, the product created by the 3D printer is less than ideal, which has created a very small gap between the edge of the funnel and the frame.
-In order to solve this problem, glue is used to fill in this gap to keep the powder from exiting through the edge.
-Additionally, to keep a clean environment to protect the stepper motor, a door was designed and created (shown in Figure 19) to make sure no powder can exit from the gap between the top of the cup and the frame.
+Both of these designs were manufactured by the MakerBot 3D printer in Morris library of SIUC.
+However, the product created by this particular 3D printer was less than ideal, which created a very small gap between the edge of the funnel and the frame.
+In order to solve this problem, silicon rubber sealant was used to fill in this gap to keep the powder from exiting through the edge.
+Additionally, to keep a clean environment to protect the stepper motor, a shutter was designed and created (shown in Figure 19) to make sure no powder may exit from the gap between the top of the cup and the frame.